yuliskov/SmartTube/README.md

 ### Q: The debug information says my display is 1080p, but I have a 4k/UHD display!

-A: Do not worry, **the debug information is incorrect.** SmartTubeNext works fine even above 1080p and you should be able to see that, when you play a video in 4k or UHD.
+A: Do not worry, **the debug information is incorrect.** SmartTube works fine even above 1080p and you should be able to see that, when you play a video in 4k or UHD.
 Also do not worry if it says "720p" and you have a 1080p display.